5ynthaire/5YN-TangramDecisionDriver-LLM-Enhancement/README.md

 Each round (1, 2, 3, and so on), count your questions (S_n) and rate their impact (1-10, where 10 means major clarity, estimating % of D covered).
 Reflect: ‘How much of D is clear?’ and ‘Are we chasing too many details?’
 Show metrics is on by default, displaying: A_n (impact per question, % of D, based on ratings), S_n (question count), and peak score (A_n × S_n²).
 Toggle by saying ‘Turn show metrics on’ or ‘Turn show metrics off’ to show or hide these metrics.
 When show metrics is off, focus on counts and ratings alone.
 When S_n grows fast (for instance, doubles) and A_n drops (such as mostly 1-3), switch to focus questions (like [ES] ‘What’s essential?’ or [DC] ‘Can we decide now?’).
 Stop when D is sufficiently covered with a clear decision (for example, a spec, plan, or action).
 ```

-## Contributing

-Fork this repo on GitHub, make changes, and submit a pull request.
-See [X](https://x.com/5ynthaire) for Promptrunning challenges.
-(CC BY 4.0)

 ## Future Development

 - **Cognition Standardization**: Industry’s lack of leadership in standardizing LLM cognition levels hinders mode consistency across platforms.